CTU-IIG/ah-echo-py/README.md

 The reason for using `testcloud2` instead of `testcloud1` is, that the latter one had some naming issues inside the certificates.

+In addition, because of [#202](https://github.com/eclipse-arrowhead/core-java-spring/issues/202) underscores are not supported in Arrowhead Framework 4.4.0+ (not supported in DNS/CN).
+To avoid issues we won't use even dashes, because who knows.

 ## Downloading required packages

 This version requires Python 3 with only one additional package: